 Purpose - They provide the Red Cross / Mass General Hospital with supplies of much needed blood by holding blood drives.
 They also hold goods & clothing drives.
 Membership: Open to all students.

-Advisors: Jan Curley & Roz Davis emails: jcurley@hanoverschools.org, rdavis@hanoverschools.org
+Advisors: Jan Curley: jcurley@hanoverschools.org

 Math Team

 Purpose - Provides students interested in mathematics to enrich their knowledge.
 Students will be exposed to non-traditional math topics as well as reinforcing prior knowledge of mathematics.
 The students will participate in math competitions against other schools in the South Shore Math League.